aporeto-inc/gaia/doc/documentation.md

 Selectors contains the tag expression that an a processing unit must match in order to implement this particular service.

-#### `serviceCA (string)`

-ServiceCA  is the certificate authority that the service is using.
-This is needed for external services with private certificate authorities.
-The field is optional.
-If provided, this must be a valid PEM CA file.

 #### `type (enum)`